Jonathan Winters

 Jonathan Winters was a beloved American comedian, actor, and artist who had a prolific career spanning over six decades.
 He won numerous accolades, including two Grammy Awards and a Primetime Emmy, and was known for his eccentric characters and improv skills that delighted audiences on TV, in films, and through his stand-up performances and comedy albums.

-About Jonathan Winters
+About the Jonathan Winters

 Winters died nine days after recording his dialogue for The Smurfs 2; the film was dedicated to his memory.
 Winters also spent time painting and presenting his artwork, including silkscreens and sketches, in many gallery shows.
 He authored several books including his book of short stories entitled Winters’ Tales (1988).